Systemic-Labs/Perfect-Stack/README.md

     - **platform based**: `All: Web/JS`, `AI: Python, Any(APIs)`, `Mac/IOS: Swift`.
     - **other good langs**: `Elixir`, `Haskel`, `C++`, `C#`, `Bend`.
     - **`Bend`**: Parallel processing computation.
 Use CPU/GPU cores **WITHOUT** specific/low-level methods (Cuda, Metal...)

+  - **(Type Safety / Typescript)**:
+    - `Typescript`: is a semi language, a superset of JS - a type system for JS - compiles to JS.
+    - `Valibot`: schema library for validating structural data. also usable after production build.
+    - `...note`: only use Typescript when the usecase is valid, or required.
+EX: large teams - random/changing developers - immutable solid structure.
+Ex: developer engages potential issues/errors, and resolve them before merging or passing it to other devs), yet codebase becomes more complex, is simpler and more efficient to use a validation system, such a `Valibot`, can use it with JS too.

 [_^_](#shortcuts-)

 ### [Other stuff]()